 ASPO is encouraged that the guidance issued by the Office of Civil Rights will allow for students with disabilities to engage in interscholastic sports.
 As a leader in adaptive sports in the State of Ohio, ASPO is committed to being a resource to school districts, agencies, and organizations to make these opportunities possible for students with disabilities.

-- Implemented the first two Ohio Interscholastic Wheelchair Basketball Teams.
+- Implemented the first five Ohio Interscholastic Wheelchair Basketball Teams.

 - Provides support to Students who want to join their school track teams.